 Court Records are public records and available to anyone.
 Court Records include a court case file that contains a docket sheet and all of the documents filed in your case.
 You can access your court records via the internet, or at Clerk of Court office in the county where the case was filed.

 Every state maintains records of their state citizen’s criminal past.
 These databases are linked together and you can track criminal backgrounds from other states.
 You can go to the Dawes County Courthouse and inquire, or check online.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you may have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you may have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: